Local's Guide to a Long Weekend in Asheville, NC (3-Day Itinerary)

 Moore Cove Falls: Moore Cove Falls offers hikers the unique experience of walking behind a 50’ waterfall.
 The trail is an easy, family-friendly, 1.2 mi out and back that leaves from a small parking area just off HWY 276.

 In the summer, reward yourself with a delicious scoop (or three) of ice cream from Dolly’s Dairy Bar after your hike.
 This place is an institution - I’ve been enjoying ice cream at their picnic tables since childhood.
 Nothing tastes better after a hike.
+If you’re looking for a reward in the shape of a pint glass, there are several breweries on the way back into Asheville including Sierra Nevada, Bold Rock Cider, Appalachian Mountain Brewery and Burning Blush.

 Dinner at Good Hot Fish or Mamacita’s Taqueria